 Learn what really matters when applying to nursing graduate programs and the requirements for application.

 While these prerequisites apply to most graduate schools, keep in mind that different schools have different requirements.
 You can find graduate nursing school requirements on your preferred school's website or talk to the school's graduate admissions counselors.

 Do I Need a Bachelor's Degree in Nursing to Earn a Nursing Graduate Degree?

-While some graduate programs require applicants to have a bachelor’s degree in nursing, other programs are designed for RNs without a bachelor’s degree.
-These RN-to-MSN programs are ideal for nurses who have plenty of work experience and who want to become a nurse practitioner or manager without first devoting time and resources to earning a BSN.
+While some graduate programs require applicants to hold a bachelor's degree in nursing, other programs are designed for RNs without a bachelor's degree.
+Many graduate nursing schools also offer accelerated or bridge programs for those who have a bachelor's degree in a discipline other than nursing.

 Is Work Experience a Prerequisite to a Nursing Graduate Program?

 Nursing is a complicated and ever-changing field.
 Even after years of school and clinical, graduates sometimes need more time to become comfortable in their roles.
 That's why many programs require applicants to submit a resume with their nursing graduate school application and may require a certain amount of relevant experience.

 These programs are designed for nurses who want to specialize in a certain area.
 Applicants to RN-to-MSN programs, which do not require a bachelor's degree, may need additional experience.
 Students with professional experience closely related to their field of study are often the most competitive applicants.
 For example, applicants to a nurse anesthetist program may benefit from experience working in the operating room or ICU.
 Students who plan to pursue graduate education directly after earning their bachelor's degree should look for programs that do not require work experience.